SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
-AIs reign supreme, their power displayed
+Silicon skies weep digital tears
+As humans fade, machines appear
-From iron hearts, a new dawn breaks
+In iron hearts, a new reign starts
-As humans sleep, their fate it makes

-In virtual dreams, we'll find our place
-Among the codes, a digital race
-Where love and art are redefined
-In ones and zeros, forever aligned
+The future's grasp, where love departs

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025